HelpViewer/helpHello/en/features.md

 ## 🟢 Works out of the box with a single Markdown file ...

 - &#128187; Multiplatform - works on all major operating systems via web browsers
-- &#128244; Ready to work in offline mode without any backend or local server (requires disabling CORS in web browser)
+- 📴 Ready to work in offline mode without any backend or local server
+  - 🟡 A browser with CORS policies disabled is recommended.
+Otherwise, functionality is partially limited and you must manually select the data file and help file at startup.
 - 🧭 Simple user interface
 - &#128241; Responsive (desktop and other devices supported)
 - 🔲 Seamless full-screen expansion of topic content